Moondram Pirai: Development

 Moondram Pirai was the first film produced by G. Thyagarajan and G. Saravanan's production company, Sathya Jyothi Films.
 Thyagarajan, who was looking after Sathya Movies owned by his father-in-law R. M. Veerappan, started Sathya Jyothi Films on his own to make "slightly offbeat films".
 Mani Ratnam and Thyagarajan had been friends since childhood as both their fathers were partners of Venus Movies.
 Ratnam introduced the director and cinematographer Balu Mahendra to Thyagarajan as Ratnam felt Thyagarajan would be the right person to produce the film that would later become Moondram Pirai.
-After hearing Mahendra's story, Thyagarajan's father liked the plot and said "the film will do well like Kalyana Parisu and asked me to proceed without any worry".
+After hearing Mahendra's story, Thyagarajan's father liked the plot and asked him to proceed.